RedByte1337/GraphSpy/README.md

 Browse through files and folders in the user's OneDrive or any accessible SharePoint site through an intuitive file explorer interface.

-Of course, files can also be directly downloaded.
+Of course, files can also be directly downloaded, or new files can be uploaded.

 ![OneDrive](images/onedrive_2.png)